PlayStation 3: Super Slim model

-Pocket-Lint gave Super Slim a very positive review saying "It's much more affordable, brilliant gaming, second-to-none video and media player."
+Pocket-Lint gave the Super Slim model a very positive review saying "It's much more affordable, brilliant gaming, second-to-none video and media player."
 They think it is "A blinding good console and one that will serve you for years to come with second-hand games and even new releases.
 Without doubt, if you don't have a PS3, this is the time to buy."
-They gave Super Slim 4 1/2 stars out of 5.
+They gave the Super Slim model a score of four-and-a-half stars out of five.

 Technology magazine T3 gave the Super Slim model a positive review, stating the console is almost "nostalgic" in the design similarities to the original "fat" model, "While we don't know whether it will play PS3 games or Blu-ray discs any differently yet, the look and feel of the new PS3 Slim is an obvious homage to the original PS3, minus the considerable excess weight.
 Immediately we would be concerned about the durability of the top loading tray that feels like it could be yanked straight out off the console, but ultimately it all feels like Sony's nostalgic way of signing off the current-generation console in anticipation for the PS4."